 Global Switch CEO John Corcoran says he's delighted with the announcement.

-Global Switch says the new data centre will be operating with a Power Usage Effectiveness (PUE) of less than 1.2 and will be targeting a BREEAM ‘Very Good’ certification.
+Global Switch says the new data center will be operating with a Power Usage Effectiveness (PUE) of less than 1.2 and will be targeting a BREEAM ‘Very Good' certification.

-The facility is due to launch in 2019, and with the two data centres combined they will provide four diverse entry points and four interconnected Meet Me Rooms.
+The facility is due to launch in 2019, and with the two data centers combined they will provide four diverse entry points and four interconnected Meet Me Rooms.

-“Customers will benefit from 100 percent green energy and, due to the low PUE that the data centre will achieve, an extremely attractive total cost of occupation.”
+“Customers will benefit from 100 percent green energy and, due to the low PUE that the data center will achieve, an extremely attractive total cost of occupation.

 The company says customers of the expanded campus will be treated to a wide range of cloud and network providers, with the DE-CIX peering platform enabling direct access to the global IP backbone.